 Set alert defaults

-There are two options: Timed Event and All-Day Event.
-Start by clicking + next to Timed Event.
-This adds a notification 30 minutes before the event starts.
-You can change this time: type a different value in the field where you see 30, or, to change the unit value, click the down arrow and choose hours, days, or weeks.
+In the example above, you would receive a notification 30 minutes before the event starts.
+To change this time type a different value in the field where you see 30, or, to change the unit value, click the down arrow and choose hours, days, or weeks.

-Morgen will use this default setting for all timed events of that specific calendar.
+Morgen will use this default setting for all timed events in that specific calendar.

 Do the same for All-Day Events: click + and choose when you want to be alerted.
 By default, this is set at 1 day before, but you can change this, as above.